 23. God: (noun) The creator and ruler of everything.

-24. God’s kingdom: (phrase) The place or way where God rules as king.
+24. God’s kingdom: (noun phrase) The place or way where God rules as king.

 25. hand: (noun) The part of the body at the end of the arm.

-26. hand over: (phrase) To give someone or something to another person.
+26. hand over: (verb phrase) To give someone or something to another person.

 27. happen: (verb) To take place.